-Staff may accept gifts or hospitality of modest value such as diaries, pens and promotional trinkets etc. and refreshments and food arising while on College business or dinners when representing the College.
+Staff may accept gifts or hospitality valued at less than £25 such as diaries, pens and promotional trinkets etc. and refreshments and food arising while on College business.
 These items do not require to be declared or added to the Gifts Register.
+Attendance at dinners when representing the College should be reported to the Director of Governance.